 What is pruritus?

 Pruritus is the medical term for itching.
-It is common in many types of skin disorders.
-Itching and scratching are commonly associated with flea allergy dermatitis and other allergic skin diseases.
+It is common in many skin disorders; itching and scratching are commonly associated with flea allergy dermatitis and other allergic skin diseases.

 Is it common?

 Pruritus is a common clinical sign of many skin disorders.
-It is often accompanied by red, inflamed areas of skin and may lead to skin infection called pyoderma.
-If severe enough, the pet may develop hair loss, scabs, and raw/bleeding skin from self-trauma.
+It is often accompanied by red, inflamed areas of the skin and may lead to a skin infection called pyoderma (see the handout “Pyoderma in Dogs” for more information).
+The dog may develop hair loss and scabs and, if severe enough, raw or bleeding skin from self-trauma.

 What causes pruritus?